 4. Lack of reciprocity.

 According to the widely accepted norm of reciprocity, each concession in a negotiation should be rewarded with a roughly equal concession from the other side.
-If a counterpart fails to match your concessions or only pays lip service to the process of exchanging offers and commitments, don’t negotiate any further; confront him about it, and walk away if he won’t cooperate.
+If a counterpart fails to match your concessions or only pays lip service to the process of exchanging offers and commitments, don’t negotiate with him any further; confront him about it, and walk away if he won’t cooperate.

 5. Last-minute nibbling.